paulmillr/chieftain/readme.md

 ## What?

-klipped is a new generation imageboard.
-It is fastest chan.
+klipped is a new generation imageboard (anonymous forum).
+It is the fastest chan.
-It has plenty of modern features and modular design. klipped is built with HTML5, Python programming language, Django web framework, Tornado scalable non-blocking web server with use of jQuery javascript library and Memcached memory caching system.
+It has plenty of modern features and modular design. klipped is built with HTML5, Python programming language, Django web framework, Tornado scalable non-blocking web server with use of jQuery javascript library and Redis key-value storage.

 ## Features

 * Lightweight architecture
-* Realtime publish and subscribe system (posts autoload)
+* Realtime publish and subscribe system (post autoload)
 * REST API with XML, YAML and JSON serializers
 * Advanched post validation tools including tripcodes
 * Markdown support with code highlighting
-* Full-text search
+* Post search
 * AJAX
 * Answer maps & previews
+* Bookmarks
 * Customizable styles
 * Advanced moderation and administration tools
 * Internationalization (5 languages are supported currently)
+* Mobile and smartphone versions
-* HTML5
+* Wakaba database converter

 ### Planned for first release